publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch100/schIV/ptA/m__us_usc_t7_s7253.md

         Not later than April 1, 1997, the Secretary shall submit to Congress a report—

-            (A) reviewing the Federal milk marketing order system established pursuant to [section 608c of this title][/us/usc/t7/s608c] in light of the reforms required by subsection (a) of this section;
+            (A) reviewing the Federal milk marketing order system established pursuant to [section 608c of this title][/us/usc/t7/s608c] in light of the reforms required by subsection (a);

-            (B) describing the efforts underway and the progress made in implementing the reforms required by subsection (a) of this section; and
+            (B) describing the efforts underway and the progress made in implementing the reforms required by subsection (a); and

             (C) containing such recommendations as the Secretary considers appropriate for further improvements and reforms to the Federal milk marketing order system.